-ON THIS PAGE: You will find information about the number of people who are diagnosed with a NET each year.
+ON THIS PAGE: You will find information about the estimated number of people who will be diagnosed with a neuroendocrine tumor (NET) each year.
 You will also read general information on surviving the disease.
-Remember, survival rates depend on several factors.
+Remember, survival rates depend on several factors, and no 2 people with a tumor are the same.
 Use the menu to see other pages.

-Overall, it is estimated that more than 12,000 people in the United States are diagnosed with a NET each year, and approximately 170,000 people are living with one.
-The number of people diagnosed with this type of tumor is increasing by more than 5% each year.
-This increase is thought to be mostly related to improvements in the way NETs are diagnosed, including better imaging tests and endoscopy, and increased awareness of these tumors.
+Overall, it is estimated that more than 12,000 people in the United States are diagnosed with a NET each year, and approximately 171,000 people are living with this diagnosis.
+The number of people diagnosed with this type of tumor has been increasing for years.
+This increase is thought to be related to improvements in the way NETs are diagnosed, including better imaging tests and endoscopy, and increased awareness of these tumors.

-The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
-Percent means how many out of 100.
-The 5-year survival rate for people with a NET varies and depends on several factors, including the type of NET, where the tumor is located, and whether the tumor can be removed using surgery.
-Visit the individual section for a specific type of NET for more information about survival statistics (see the Introduction for a list.)
+The 5-year relative survival rates for a NET vary based on several factors.
+These include the stage of tumor, a person’s age and general health, and how well the treatment type works.
+Other factors that can affect outcomes include the type of NET, where the tumor is located, and whether the tumor can be removed using surgery.
+Visit the individual section for a specific type of NET for more information about survival statistics (see the Introduction for a list).